 In other words, he doesn’t see it as striking when his iron is hot as Monday’s Allstate BCS National Championship Game approaches.

-“I think your iron will be hot as long as you win and play well, whether it’s with coach (Nick) Saban or anybody else,” Smart said.
+“I think your iron will be hot as long as you win and play well, whether it’s with coach (Nick) Saban or anybody else,” said Smart, who just turned 36.
 “The ultimate deal is: Are you winning and are you successful?
 The guys who’ve done that have had opportunities.